Easy To Make Marble Air Dry Clay Candle Holder

-These candle holders were really simple to make and once the clay had dried instead of painting them I marbled them.
-My air dry clay candle holders look a bit like sophisticated silver Christmas trees.
+These candleholders were simple to make, and once the clay had dried, instead of painting them, I marbled them.
+They look a bit like sophisticated silver Christmas trees.
+Which means they look great as a centrepiece on my dining room table.

-I chose silver as I thought that went well with the copper pipe fixings but you can make them in any colour you want as long as you can buy that colour in nail polish.
+I chose silver as I thought that went well with the copper pipe fixings, but you can make them in any colour you want as long as you can buy that colour in nail polish.
 You could even make them in more than one colour.

 - Scrap cardboard – I just used some Amazon packaging I had lying around